Across the Line (radio show): History

-Early in 2009 the ATL team assemble a line-up for the celebrations of the reopening of the Ulster Hall in Belfast.
-Broadcasting live from the venue, (and later making its way onto BBC Two NI, the event featured a surprise appearance from Snow Patrol after performances from Ash, Divine Comedy, Duke Special, Therapy?, Foy Vance, Panama Kings, Cashier No.9, Kowalski, LaFaro, Fighting with Wire, The Lowly Knights and many more.
+In early 2009, the ATL team assembled a line-up for the celebrations of the reopening of the Ulster Hall in Belfast.
+Broadcasting live from the venue (and later screened on BBC Two Northern Ireland), the event featured a surprise appearance from Snow Patrol after performances from Ash, Divine Comedy, Duke Special, Therapy?, Foy Vance, Panama Kings, Cashier No.9, Kowalski, LaFaro, Fighting with Wire, The Lowly Knights and many more.

 In 2010, Phil Taggart was asked to stand in for regular presenter Rigsy on Across the Line after taking part in a work experience scheme.
-After that he went on to cover on Across The Line regularly and ended up presenting BBC Introducing in Northern Ireland on Radio 1.
-Phil currently co-hosts the Phil Taggart and Alice Levine show on BBC Radio 1.
+After that, he went on to cover on ATL regularly and ended up presenting BBC Introducing in Northern Ireland on Radio 1.
+Phil Taggart co-hosted a show with Alice Levine on BBC Radio 1, and he was a presenter on Radio 1 until 2020.

+The 30th anniversary of Across the Line, in 2016, was marked by a concert in Belfast and by a documentary on BBC One Northern Ireland, Across the Line at 30, narrated by Colin Murray.

+Rigsy's final show was on 14 October 2019.
+Gemma Bradley took over as the new host of the programme, which was also renamed from Across the Line to ATL Introducing at the same time, reflecting the wide use of the BBC Introducing brand for new-music programmes on the BBC radio network.

+Gemma Bradley presented ATL Introducing from 2019 onwards on Monday evenings from 9:30 to 11:00 pm, while she also hosted the main national Introducing programme on BBC Radio 1 from 2021 to 2023.
+From April 2023, ATL Introducing was moved to Friday evenings at 6:05 pm and its runtime was reduced to 55 minutes (losing half an hour).
+In May 2025, ATL Introducing was placed on hiatus by Radio Ulster; Gemma Bradley presented an episode paying tribute to Across the Line on 2 May 2025.
+The show was replaced by BBC Introducing in Northern Ireland with Taylor Johnson.

 ATL TV

 The same team also produce the BBC Northern Ireland television series, ATL TV, presented by Legge and O'Reilly.
 Colin Murray also appeared on the show.
 The show has had four series of six shows, in 2004, 2005, 2006 and 2008 with a fifth series of festival highlights broadcast in summer 2008.
 Each show is made up of live music, music videos which are specially commissioned by ATL (featuring new directing talent) and interviews, mainly featuring bands from Northern Ireland.
 However Coldplay, Foo Fighters, Chemical Brothers, Stereophonics and other international acts have also appeared.
 On series four, subversive Irish music scene animators Eyebrowy were commissioned to lampoon Northern Irish musical icons.